I AM Noticed Core Content

 Once everyone has had the opportunity to experience each role, bring the group back together and discuss the following: Was it weird to make eye contact?
 Did you take it seriously?
 Although this was a simple practice, do you think that saying thank you is important?
 Why?
 Have you ever given someone a compliment and they didn't say thank you?
 How did that make you feel?

-3 Billionaires believe you need these skill to be successful … positive communication skills.
+3 Billionaires believe you need these skills to be successful … positive communication skills.
 We agree!!
 LINK TO ARTICLE

 Lesson 5.3: Role Models For Receiving